 There are two disabled parking bays outside the Model Village entrance.
-However, please be aware that this is a local authority owned pay & display car park that serves all amenities in the area, the Model Village has no ownership or control of it.
+However, this is a local authority owned pay & display car park that serves all amenities in the area, the Model Village has no ownership or control of it.
 The council does not offer concessions at this car park.

 Assistance dogs are welcome throughout the park.

 (all other dogs are welcome in the park too, except for the 4D cinema and tearoom, as long as they are kept on a lead)

 Refreshments and an accessible toilets are available at the top of the gardens (at the start and end of the visit), so you may wish to consider using these at the start of your visit.

 See if access if OK for you....

 Levels of disability and ability vary greatly from person to person and everyone's situation is different.
 Visitors do manage it, but If you are unsure, the best thing we can suggest is to come and see for yourself.

 You can make your own assessment with regards to access from the viewing terrace just inside the park, and you need to be certain that you are comfortable managing the slopes in and out of the gardens.
 If you find it is not possible for you then anyone in your party, deciding to leave, can request an appropriate refund within 10 minutes of admission.